Code quality¶

 Current scores¶

 This page covers dekube-engine, dekube-manager, and the built-in distribution extensions (the Eight Monks).
-Third-party extensions track their own scores in their respective READMEs.
+Third-party and official extensions track their own scores in their respective READMEs.

 Pylint¶